samrogers15/duplicate-reconciliation-program/README.md

 To run this program:

 1. Clone repository to your local computer and open repository in preferred code editor (this program was written using Visual Studio Code).
-2. Follow the below installation protocol:
+2. Initialize the NPM packages using the below protocol:
-    * `NPM init` - initialize Node
-    * `NPM install` - set up for local development
+    * `npm install` - sets up program for local development and downloads required dependencies (in the case of this program, NPM Mocha and NPM Winston)
-    * `NPM i winston` - installs Winston dependency for logging changes
-    * `NPM i --save-dev Mocha` - installs Mocha dependency for testing purposes
 3. Open a terminal and run `node deduplicator.js`
     * The program will initiate and remove duplicate entries from the `leads.json` file housed in the `Inputs` folder and sort the Array based on the `Entry Date` field.
     * The program will output the de-duplicated array to the `output.json` file housed in the `Outputs` folder
     * A log of the changes will be generated with a filename of `duplicateentries.log` so duplicate entries that were removed can be viewed and tracked.

-## Application Instructions
+## Testing Instructions
 This program also includes a testing framework created with the Mocha.js NPM dependency.
 In order to test the functions created, follow the below protocol:

 1. Open a terminal and run `npm test`.
 2. The tests will run and output will be generated in the terminal.

 ## Technologies and Sources